oweise/ansible-nginx-controller/README.md

 =======================================================

 This is an example of an Ansible Operator for Kubernetes/OpenShift to manage an external NGINX instance and add custom routing configs to it.
+It could be seen as a template for any Ansible Operator that needs to do classic IT-automation work via SSH.

 Quick&Dirty Howto, how to get to the state reflected in this repository: